calaldees/TeachProgramming/book/BarCamp2024.md

 Solution (Part 1 or 2): The intangible fluffy stuff
 ----------------------

 * Not everyone can code and should code.
-There are way better things long term they can work towards that are more useful.
+* There are way better things long term they can work towards that are more useful.
-* Everyone should enjoy building something with autonomy (and that something may be with code)
+* Everyone should enjoy building/engaging something with autonomy (and that something may be with code)

-The only way to get the exposure (time) and challenge (appropriate difficulty) is self direction
+The only way to get the exposure (time) and challenge (appropriate difficulty) is 'self direction'

 ### Children should be bored